network-charles/CKA/Lab 26/README.md

 # Instruction

-## Using Dynamic Local Persistent Volumes with a Snapshot
+## Using Static Persistent Volumes

-This uses a volume from the node specified via a node affinity.
+This example focuses on using a `selector`.
+If you want to use `volumeName` it's more direct, no need to label the persistent volume.

 ### Access the EKS cluster CLI